Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 The number of **Revisits** is a new metric that we defined in Section 4. to serve as a measure of efficiency for the algorithms.

 To calculate this metric, we first .
 This is to be used for storing all the numbers of _Revisits_ for each episode.
 For each epsiode, we use a set `{}` to keep track of the states that have been visited in the current episode.
-Then, throughout each episode, if we encounter a state that we have visited before; otherwise, we add the .
+Then, throughout each episode, if we encounter a state that we have visited before; otherwise, we add the state to the set of visited states.